 You have the option of specifying an alternate encryption provider.
 The default encryption algorithm is DES, but you have the option of specifying an alternate algorithm as well.
+See Specifying an alternate encryption provider

 Encrypting an existing unencrypted database

 You can encrypt an unencrypted Derby database by specifying attributes on the connection URL when you boot the database.
 The attributes that you specify depend on how you want the database encrypted.